Lizodhiambo/alx-low_level_programming/README.md

-Starting on the first language
+Working on C functions and nested loops